 To be an effective lawyer today, it is vital to be skilled in dispute resolution processes other than litigation.
 Many legal disputes do not reach the inside of the courtroom.
 More and more matters are resolved through the use of mediation, in which a neutral third party assists disputants in their pursuit of a just outcome.

 In the classroom, students study the legal, ethical, and policy issues that have emerged with the increased use of mediation and other facilitation processes for the resolution of disputes.
 After receiving extensive mediation skills training, students mediate disputes at the Franklin County Municipal Court and as part of the Columbus City Attorney’s Prosecution Resources Unit Mediation Program under the observation of their clinical supervisor.
-Moritz students mediate 50 to more than 100 disputes each semester at the court and prosecutor’s office.
+Moritz students mediate 50 to more than 100 disputes each semester.